johan162/mptools/README.md

  % ./mkmpnode.sh -c cloud/pg-config.yaml -m 2GB db-server
 ```

-The default postresql cloud file will setup the access permission to the server so it is accessible from the outside
+The default postresql cloud file will set up the access permission to the server
+so it is accessible from the outside
 and also create a new user "ubuntu" with default password "ubuntu" and a new DB `ubuntu_db` (for experiments)
 The TCP/IP access restriction is set to `"samenet"` any access must be from the same
-sub-network that we are currently on (e.g. from another MP node or from the host).
+subnetwork that we are currently on (e.g. from another MP node or from the host).

 # Creating nodes using make